Gardner James

 Gardner James (1903–1953) was an American film actor.

+In 1925 James traveled to Los Angeles as a coal-hand on a vessel.
+In 1926 he signed a five-year contract with Inspiration Pictures.

 After some stage experience with George Arliss, he entered silent films in 1922.
 While he once played a lead role, he was often billed third in the cast.

 He was married to the actress and writer Marian Constance Blackton, daughter of the founder of Vitagraph Studios, but this rapidly ended in divorce.